shiver-me-timbers/smt-waiting-parent/smt-waiting-test/smt-waiting-aspect-integration-test/README.md

 smt-waiting-aspect-integration-tests
 ===========

 Common code for the smt-waiting-aspect integration test projects.
+Also the integration tests for this project check that the smt-waiting-aspect can be used with Spring auto proxies.